fBloc/bloc-function-demo-py/README.md

 ## How to learn develop bloc function by this project
 ### Entrance
-- Entrance content is in main.go:
+- Entrance content is in main.py:
     ```python
     import asyncio